microsoft/hands-on-lab-redis/docs/workshop.md

 The architecture is composed of the following elements:
 - An Azure Static Web App that will be used to display the data from the API
 - An App Service that will host an API and store the data in a Cosmos DB database
-- An APIM which will be used as a facade for the API
+- An APIM which will be used as a facade for the APIs
 - An Azure Cache for Redis that will be used to cache the data of the API
-- An Azure Function that will be triggered by an event of the Azure Cache for Redis to refresh the cache when the data expired
+- An Azure Function that will be triggered by an event of the Azure Cache for Redis to refresh the cache when the data expires
-- An Azure Monitor that will be used to monitor the Azure Cache for Redis
+- Azure Monitor that will be used to monitor the Azure Cache for Redis

 You will discover all these elements during this Hands On Lab.